-For physical transport of high-risk material (such as infectious micro-organisms, genetically modified organisms (GMOs), diagnostic samples and hospital waste, including toxins) by road, water, rail and air, national/international laws and regulations are in force.
+For physical transport of high-risk material (such as infectious microorganisms, genetically modified organisms (GMOs), diagnostic samples and hospital waste, including toxins) by road, water, rail and air, are in force.
 Moreover, additional European legislation applies to the export of certain pathogens or knowledge and technologies concerning these pathogens if the pathogens are on the export control list of the dual-use regulation.
-Prevailing national and international laws and regulations for transport and export control regarding high-risk biological material are included in the explanations of the questions.
-Some questions only relate to the situation in the Netherlands.
+National and international laws and regulations for transport and export control regarding high-risk biological material are included in the explanations of the questions.
+Some questions apply to the situation in the Netherlands.

-In this biosecurity key area you will gain insight into the following:
+In this biosecurity pillar of good practice, you will gain insight into the following:

 - Management and control of high-risk material during transport.